inversify/InversifyJS/wiki/scope.md

 ## About `inRequestScope`

-When we use inRequestScope we are using an special kind of singleton.
+When we use inRequestScope we are using a special kind of singleton.

 - The `inSingletonScope` creates a singleton that will last for the entire life cycle of a type binding.
 This means that the `inSingletonScope` can be cleared up from memory when we unbind a type binding using `container.unbind`.